-The mid-life MOT is free online support to encourage people in their 40s, 50s and 60s to make more active planning in the key areas of work, wellbeing and finances.
-It is aimed at both individuals and employers and can support you to make decisions that will ensure the future retirement you want.
+The midlife MOT is free online support to encourage people in their 40s, 50s and 60s to make more active planning in the key areas of work, wellbeing and money.
+It is aimed at both employees and employers and can help you to make choices that will ensure the future retirement you want.

 Why is it important to me?

-At some stages in your working life, you could be at risk of falling out of work unexpectedly, including through redundancy.
+At some stages in your working life, you could be at risk of losing your job unexpectedly, including through redundancy.
 Additionally, health problems and caring responsibilities disproportionately affect people over 50.
-Once out of work, it can be difficult to get back in.
+Once out of work, it can be difficult to return.

 Many people underestimate what they will need in later life.
 Planning ahead can boost your resilience in crucial areas.
-Start your MOT journey now by asking yourself:
+Start your midlife MOT journey now by asking yourself:

 My work: Am I confident I can continue in my current job, or do I need to protect myself by reskilling?
 Will caring responsibilities or other priorities mean I need to work more flexibly?

 My health: Am I taking the right steps to maintain or improve my health?
 Would workplace adjustments make it easier for me to stay in my job for longer?

 My money: Do I have enough savings to maintain my current lifestyle?
 I’m confused about pensions, what are my options?

-As your circumstances change as you get older, you may find that flexible working arrangements can make difference.
+My work and skills: As your situation changes as you get older, you may find that flexible working arrangements can make a difference.